JobaerChowdhury/jobaerchowdhury.github.io/_posts/2019-06-06-stack-overflow-survey-bangladesh.md

     <div class="caption">Figure-3.2: Median salary vs experience</div>
 </div>

 Software development is a competitive field.
-Most of the companies don't want to limit themselves when hiring by imposing some structure on the salary vs the candidates experience.
+Most of the companies don't want to limit themselves when hiring, by imposing some structure on the salary vs the candidate's experience.
 So there is a strong chance that even if you are junior, you can make more than some seniors, if you are productive, and can produce value for your company.
 And we should not take it for granted that our salary will rise as we get more experience.
 It probably will, but not automatically, __you'll have to earn it__.

-One tip for developers who are seeking jobs. `If possible refrain from mentioning your current and expected salary when asked.
-Instead request the employer to come up with their best offer.`
+And since there is no structure, here's one tip for developers who are seeking jobs. `If possible refrain from mentioning your current and expected salary when asked.
+Instead request the employer to take your interview first, and come up with their best offer once you passed.`

+<div class="spacer"></div>

 # Development practices and productivity
 Let's see how we are doing in terms of development practices, and also what hinders our productivity.